FLAGS

 History

 Adopted on February 9, 1948, by the Guam Congress.
-The design was based on the territorial seal approved earlier and has served as Guam's official flag throughout its status as an unincorporated U.S. territory.
+The design was based on the territorial seal approved earlier and has served as Guam's official flag throughout its status as an unincorporated U.S. Territory.

 Construction